The-HackOps/AyurSutra/README.md

 ## Contact

-For questions about the project or to request assets (screenshots, demo credentials, presentation slides), contact the team lead or open an issue in this repository.
+For questions about the project or to request contributions, contact the team lead or open an issue in this repository.